ashutoshtiwari13/SocialNetwork_Analyser/README.md

-# Analysis of Centrality -Finding Most Influential Person in a Social Network
+# Analysis of Centrality- To find Most Influential Person in a Social Network

 ## Problem Statement